grafana/helm-charts/charts/tempo-distributed/README.md

 A major chart version change indicates that there is an incompatible breaking change needing manual actions.

+### From Chart versions < 0.9.0

+This release the component label was shortened to be more aligned with the Loki-distributed chart and the [mixin](https://github.com/grafana/tempo/tree/master/operations/tempo-mixin) dashboards.

+Please delete the deployments and statefulsets before executing this upgrade.

 ### From Chart versions < 0.8.0

 By default all tracing protocols are disabled and you need to specify which protocols to enable for ingestion.